 Grads and undergrads choose a concentration from more than 20 areas, including early childhood education, higher education, counseling, and policy.
 The school’s many collaborative arrangements provide myriad professional training and practica opportunities.

 Bachelor of Science candidates get a solid liberal arts background along with professional training in the hospitality industry, including internships and study abroad.
 Students may earn a BS or a combined BS/MLA in Gastronomy with Metropolitan College.

 JD and LLM departments offer a range of programs and specializations, including American law, intellectual property law, banking and financial law, and tax law, as well as several dual-degree programs with other BU schools and colleges.

-The School of Management’s curricula emphasize digital technologies, health and life sciences, and energy and the environment.
+The Questrom School of Business’s curricula emphasize digital technologies, health and life sciences, and energy and the environment.
 Undergraduates can earn a BSBA, while graduate students choose from MS, MBA, PhD, and dual degree programs.

 School of Medicine